steffendx/GoNorth/wwwroot/lib/leaflet/PLUGIN-GUIDE.md

 ```

 If possible, do not commit your minified files (e.g. `dist`) to a repo; this can
-lead to confussion when trying to debug the wrong file.
+lead to confusion when trying to debug the wrong file.
 Instead, use `npm` to
 trigger a build/minification just before publishing your package with a
 [`prepublish` script](https://docs.npmjs.com/misc/scripts#common-uses), for example: